kuyawa/Dixy/Readme.md

     Alien life discovered: true
 ```

-It could easily be used to transmit comma separated arrays requiring extra parsing on the consumer like:
+It could be easily used to transmit comma separated arrays requiring extra parsing on the consumer, like:

 ```
 window: